MUZEJI IN ZAMOLČANE ZGODOVINE.

 ICOM Slovenia, the Slovene Museum Association, the Faculty of Arts of the University of Ljubljana (Department of Sociology) and the National Museum of Contemporary History are organizing an international conference aimed at answering questions about the understanding of hidden histories and the interpretation of cultural heritage today.
 We are interested in the ways in which collective memories that do not correspond to the dominant historical narratives interact (or do not interact) with the national narrative and how this is reflected in museum exhibitions.
 What stories are overlooked in museums?
 How is undesirable and neglected history structured in individual historical periods?
 What forms and what dismantles public consensus about which heritage should be preserved and in what cases does it become unwanted or even denounced?
 How does collective memory work and where does forgetting come into play?
 What limits the freedom of museums and what are the roles of NGOs?
 What creates consensus and who dictates the interpretation of the past – the professional sphere or politics?

-We invite professionals from the fields to participate and to examine the role of museums today by submitting their abstracts to the two proposed topics.
 The first conference day will be dedicated to the themes of the change and transformation of museums after the year 1989 (museums about the revolutions, the complex heritage of the wars …), while the second day will be dedicated to an overview of the newly forming trends and themes in museums and a multifaceted understanding of “contested, difficult, forgotten” history in Europe today.
 All of this should provide us with a better understanding of the role of museums as tools for creating peaceful communities and an overview of such implementations in different national environments.